 Because of this, the commercial version of the versatile urban delivery vehicle uses up only 4.5 liters per 100 km, which is equivalent to 117 grams of carbon dioxide per kilometer.
 The figures for the passenger-carrying version are 4.6 liters per 100 km and 119 grams of carbon dioxide per km.
 Due to its 60-liter fuel tank, the Caddy BlueMotion has a theoretical range of more than 1,300 km (over 800 miles).Read the entire article 2013 IAA: VW Caddy BlueMotion is most fuel-efficient Caddy ever

-Volkswagen Commercial Vehicles is now offering a fuel-efficient version of the Caddy -- the new Caddy BlueMotion.
-This new Caddy offering consumes just 4.5 liters of fuel per 100 kilometer and is powered by a 1.6-litre TDI with common rail direct injection that provides up to 75 kW/102 PS of output and 250 Newton meters of torque.
+Volkswagen Commercial Vehicles is now offering a fuel-efficient version of the Caddy -- the new VW Caddy BlueMotion.
+This new VW Caddy offering consumes just 4.5 liters of fuel per 100 kilometer and is powered by a 1.6-liter TDI engine with common rail direct injection that provides up to 75 kW (102 PS) of output and up to 250 Newton meters of torque.

-This version is even more fuel efficient than the Caddy 1.6-liter TDI with BlueMotion technology that consumes 5 liters of fuel per 100 km.
-It is more fuel efficient than the Caddy without fuel-saving technology, which consumers 6.6 liters per 100 km.
+This Caddy BlueMotion is even more fuel efficient than the Caddy 1.6-liter TDI with BlueMotion technology that consumes 5 liters of fuel per 100 km.
+It is also more fuel efficient than the Caddy without fuel-saving technology, which consumers 6.6 liters per 100 km.

 The fuel economy figures of the Caddy BlueMotion translates to carbon dioxide emission figure of 117 grams per km.
-Fuel consumption and emission figures for the passenger version of the Caddy BlueMotion are 4.6 liters and 119 g of carbon dioxide per kilometer.
+Fuel consumption and emission figures for the passenger version of the Caddy BlueMotion are 4.6 liters per 100 km and 119 grams of carbon dioxide per kilometer.
 The Caddy BlueMotion, which has a fuel tank capacity of 60 liters, has a range of 1,300 km.Read the entire article Volkswagen Commercial introduces new Caddy BlueMotion

 Volkswagen is unveiling the production version of the Golf BlueMotion at the 2013 Geneva Auto Show.
 The Golf BlueMotion is displayed alongside another of VW’s newest creations, the new Volkswagen Golf GTI.
 The five-seater Golf BlueMotion bears all the traditional attributes of the Golf: safety, practicality and comfort as well as combined fuel consumption of 88.3 mpg on the combined cycle and carbon dioxide emissions of just 85 g/km.